How to Import, Read, and Manipulate Excel Data in C#

 {

-string content = reader.ReadLine(); // read data
+string content = reader.ReadLine(); // Attempts to read Excel as text

 Console.WriteLine(content); // Outputs garbled binary data